Best Air Conditioner Brands of 2021

 Manufacturers build central air conditioning units according to the size of the spaces they will cool.
 The term “size” is not about a unit’s dimensions but its ability to produce cooled air.
 There’s an art to choosing the right-sized unit so that you don’t buy one that’s bigger (and more expensive) than you need or is too small and has to work harder to cool your home.
 Your installation expert will help you decide which size is best for you.

-A unit’s energy-efficiency rating will predict how much it will cost to operate your AC.
+A unit’s energy-efficiency rating will predict how much it will cost to operate.
 The higher the rating, the more efficient your system and the more you’ll save on your utility bill.
 Some common terms you should know are:

 - EER and SEER Look for the rectangular yellow Energy Guide sticker or tag.
 EER (Energy Efficiency Ratio) shows how much electricity the system needs to run at 95°F outside and maintain 80°F with 50% humidity inside.
 SEER shows a unit’s efficiency as the temperature in your area changes each season.
-The more efficient the air conditioning system, the higher the number, with a minimum rating of 13.
+Modern HVAC units have a minimum rating of 13 and go up to a 26 SEER.
+The more efficient the air conditioning system, the higher the number.

 - ENERGY STAR certification ENERGY STAR is a voluntary program and the “trusted, government-backed symbol for energy efficiency” designed to help consumers know how much their unit will cost to run.